microsoft/vscode-docs/docs/remote/ssh.md

 Order: 2
 Area: remote
 TOCTitle: SSH
-PageTitle: Developing on Remote Machines
+PageTitle: Developing on Remote Machines using SSH and Visual Studio Code
 ContentId: 42e65445-fb3b-4561-8730-bbd19769a160
-MetaDescription: Developing on Remote Machines or VMs using VS Code Remote Development and SSH
+MetaDescription: Developing on Remote Machines or VMs using Visual Studio Code Remote Development and SSH
 DateApproved: 2/25/2019
 ---
-# Developing on Remote Machines or VMs Using SSH
+# Developing using SSH

-## Basics
+## Introduction

 **Visual Studio Code Remote - SSH extension** allows you to open a remote folder on any remote machine, VM, or container with a running SSH server and take full advantage of VS Code's feature set.
 The SSH extension supports a large number of scenarios given nearly every desktop and server operating system has an optional SSH server that can be configured.
 Once connected to a server, you can interact with files, folders, and workspaces sitting anywhere on the remote filesystem and install extensions that will be available from any machine you use to connect to it.